 For beach-lovers looking for adventure, nothing beats the range of water activities to indulge in.
 Enjoy snorkelling or get your adrenaline pumping with an exhilarating jet-ski session.
 Fishing is also a favourite activity.

 Silver Beach also provides an idyllic setting to enjoy a lazy afternoon stroll – perfect for pet owners who would like to walk their dogs.
-It is important to mention, however, that dogs are only allowed off leash at the Bonna Point reserve, which is restricted to between the third and the fourth rock walls.
+It is essential to mention, however, that dogs are only allowed off leash at the Bonna Point reserve, which is restricted to between the third and the fourth rock walls.
 Note that all the other areas on the beach are off limits for dogs

 When you visit the Kurnell Peninsula, take in the historical views of the very spot where Captain Cook first landed in 1770.
 Learn about his adventures at the Visitors Centre, or go down memory lane with the interesting interpretive walks.